-The Department of Campus Recreation provides a diverse offering of recreational and leisure experiences for students.
+The Department of Campus Recreation (formerly Recreational Sports) provides a diverse offering of recreational and leisure experiences for students, faculty and staff.
 More than 80 activities in competitive and recreational areasteam, individual and co-recreationalare scheduled throughout the year.
-Campus Recreation is located in Room 212 of the Activities Building; the phone number is 817.272.3277.
-Visit the Web site at www.uta.edu/campusrec for more information on any of the programs listed.
+For more information, stop by room 212 of the Activities Building, call 817-272-3277 or visit www.uta.edu/campusrec.

-The Department of Campus Recreation is comprised of five areas:
+The Department of Campus Recreation in comprised of five areas:

-Any form of payment (check, electronic bank draft/ACH transfer, or credit card) that is returned unpaid may result in enrollment withdrawal and the following additional penalties: (1) a charge of $25 for each returned item, (2) enrollment withdrawal with financial responsibility, (3) a bar against readmission of the student, (4) withholding of the student's grades, official transcript, and diploma, (5) loss of check writing privileges, (6) all other penalties and actions authorized by law.
+Any form of payment (Check, ACH, or Credit Card) that is returned unpaid can result in enrollment withdrawal and the following additional penalties: (1) a charge of $25 for each returned item, (2) enrollment withdrawal with financial responsibility, (3) a bar against readmission of the student, (4) withholding of the student's grades, official transcript, and diploma, (5) loss of check writing privileges, (6) all other penalties and actions authorized by law.